fmorriso/Java-Merge-Sort-Example/README.md

 # Java Merge Sort Example
 An example of using recursion to merge sort an array

+## Directions for use

+1.  open up file `settings.txt`
+1.  adjust any of the values to suit your needs.
+1.  run the program.

 ## Tools Used

 | Tool     |  Version |